tgc-bot/FourAcesContracts/Membership.md

 21. Poker buy-ins are 25 chips.

-22. A player may raise by any amount they wish, so long as they have the chips required to do so.
+22. A player MAY raise by any amount they wish, so long as they have the chips required to do so.

-    32. **The Casino shall enforce a ‘table stake’ standard; a player may not bring any new or additional chips to the table after their cards have been distributed by the dealer. **
+    32. **The Casino MAY enforce a ‘table stake’ standard; a player MAY NOT bring any new or additional chips to the table after their cards have been distributed by the dealer. **

-23. A player may only remove chips from the pot with any Staff member’s approval, and only in situations that would require it, and where it would not be unfair to other players.
+23. A player MAY only remove chips from the pot with any Staff member’s approval, and only in situations that would require it, and where it would not be unfair to other players.

-24. A player may fold at any time.
-When a player folds, they are no longer able to bet and must return their cards to the dealer.
-A player that has folded must remain folded until the end of the match.
-An exception can be made by consensus of Management, but only when the next player has not bet yet.
+24. A player MAY fold at any time.
+When a player folds, they are no longer able to bet and MUST return their cards to the dealer.
+A player that has folded MUST remain folded until the end of the match.
+An exception CAN be made by consensus of Management, but only when the next player has not bet yet.

-25. A player may go all in once betting starts.
+25. A player MAY go all in once betting starts.
 After an all-in, a showdown is immediately done

     33. If only two players go all-in, then the lowest all-in bet is